vitessio/website/content/en/docs/user-guides/move-tables.md

 ## Cleanup

 The final step is to remove the data from the original keyspace.
 As well as freeing space on the original tablets, this is an important step to eliminate potential future confusions.
-If you have a misconfiguration down the line and accidentally route queries for the  `customer` and `corder` tables to `commerce`, it is much better to return a table not found error, rather than return stale data:
+If you have a misconfiguration down the line and accidentally route queries for the  `customer` and `corder` tables to `commerce`, it is much better to return a "table not found" error, rather than return stale data:

 ```sh
 # Example 205_clean_commerce.sh